thebrewery-craft-templates/flutter-todo-app/README.md

 ## Getting Started

-1. Go to your Craft application settings page.
+1. Go to your Craft application's Settings page.
-2. Edit `./lib/constants.dart' and copy the needed credentials.
+2. Edit `./lib/constants.dart` and copy the needed credentials.

 For help getting started with Flutter, view the online [documentation](https://flutter.io/).